jonnyboy808/test-your-js-knowledge/README.md

 ## Installation

-No type of installation needed for this application, simply visit the above link and follow the prompts to generate a new password.
+No type of installation needed for this application, simply visit the above link and follow the prompts to start testing your knowledge.

 ## Usage